briandfoy/briandfoy.github.io/_posts/2011-07-08-the-coming-schism-in-perl.md

 Perl 5 is doing fine.
 The very capable Sawyer X has been shepherding the effort for many years and many people have worked hard to right the ship.
 So, no worries.

+## Looking back from 2021

+Maybe I was too optimistic last year.
+Some Perl maintainers led a coup that deposed Sawyer X and installed a committee in his place.
+That's the best tactic to prevent change and progress.
+As Nicholas Clark pointed out, this committee has no power because nobody has to obey it either affirmatively or even passively.